 Stephen is a principal scientist who strives to develop new creative tools for digital artists by exploring novel interfaces and interaction modalities.
 His research covers a number of topics, including virtual reality, 360 degree video, augmented reality, natural media painting, vector graphics, color theory, and GPU computing.
 During over ten years combined at Adobe, Stephen has shipped a number of features in Photoshop, Illustrator, Premiere, After Effects, and our iOS apps including Sketch, Capture, Eazel, and Color Lava.

 Stephen received his B.S. in computer science from Harvey Mudd College in 2002 and his Ph.D. in augmented reality in 2007 from University of California in Santa Barbara, where he was advised by Tobias Höllerer in the Four Eyes Lab.
-He worked at Adobe Research under Gavin Miller from 2007 to 2012, after which he joined Google.
-During 2013, he was on the Google+ Photos team developing machine learning algorithms for the autoenhance feature with Aravind Krishnaswamy.
-In 2014 he joined Marc Levoy’s computational photography team in Google [x] where I worked on calibration of camera arrays.
+He interned with Adobe in 2000, 2001, and 2003, joined full time from 2007 to 2012, went to Google for three years, and returned to Adobe Research in 2015.

 You can find more about Stephen at his personal website.